Str4yWolf/amap-docs/README.md

 ### 1.5 Deleting blocks
-To delete a block, activate the trash can at the bottom right by double clicking on it.
+To delete a block, activate the trash can at the bottom right by clicking on it.
 Now drag-&-drop the block you would like to delete.

 > Don't forget to **deactivate** the trash can after you are done deleting to avoid accidentally dragging and deleting blocks.